This is totally worth it. Affordable, fast and convenient. If you’re convinced, skip to Step 3. Need more convincing? Keep reading.

 Dead WiFi = No WiFi.
 When used consistently, most Pocket WiFi devices last around 8 hours.
 Which could work for us on a lazy day, but not so much on the kind of adventures Ryan likes to have. 😉

 We brought this Epic Charger to End all Chargers by RavPower and it saved us from dead WiFi and charged up everyone’s phones as well.
-I won’t lie – it’s a beast of a charger and weights a pound, but without it we would have missed the amazing opportunity to take photos in alllllll the hats!
+I won’t lie – it’s a beast of a charger and weighs a pound, but without it we would have missed the amazing opportunity to take photos in alllllll the hats!